Tutorial: Building websites with Nue

 Content collections

-The blog listing page automatically shows all posts through a content collection.
-This is configured in blog/blog.yaml:
+The blog’s listing page, blog/index.md, shows all posts with a collection.
+Set it up in blog/blog.yaml:

 content_collection: posts